 And while these cleaners are great for cleaning up spills, wiping up dirt and removing grease, they won’t disinfect or kill germs unless the bottle explicitly states that it will.
 But chances are that for everyday messes and cleaning, you won’t need to disinfect.

 Multi-Surface Cleaners come in all shapes, sizes, and smells.
-Some use harsher ingredients and synthetic fragrance and others use more natural ingredients to clean your home.
-Which brings us to our Defender Multi-Surface Cleaner!
+Some use harsher ingredients and synthetic fragrances and others use more natural ingredients to clean your home.
+This brings us to our Defender Multi-Surface Cleaner!
 This cleaning concentrate is powered by plants and essentials oils to give you a powerful clean in your home.
 The naturally derived ingredients effortlessly cut through grease, grime, and dirt leaving you with seriously clean and positively sparkling surfaces.

 Disinfectants serve a different purpose when it comes to cleaning.
-Even with dirt and food messes cleaned up, there might be harmful bacteria from raw meat, anything to do with the toilet, or high touch surfaces.
+Even with dirt and food messes cleaned up, there might be harmful bacteria from raw meat, anything to do with the toilet, or high-touch surfaces.
 Disinfectants will kill 99.9% of germs, bacteria, and viruses on your surfaces.
 These types of cleaners are easy to spot on store shelves as they’ll usually have their antibacterial claim on the bottle.

 If you’re in the market for a disinfectant, the CDC provides a list of EPA registered household disinfectants that are effective against COVID-19.
 It’s also important to follow the directions for the individual cleaners as they might require different amounts of contact time to kill bacteria and viruses.
 Gloves and proper ventilation are also recommended to make sure you avoid any irritation.